jnew00/documents/The Integrated Experience (iX) Playbook_ Executive Summary.md

 * **High-Level Steps:**
   * **Frame the Problem:** Use "How Might We...?" questions to turn cross-product challenges into opportunities.
   * **Conduct Contextual Inquiry:** Observe users in their natural environment ("Gemba") to see how they navigate between different products and teams to get work done.
-  * **Perform JTBD & Fit for Purpose (F4P) Interviews:** Use structured F4P surveys and JTBD interviews to systematically capture the specific "jobs" (e.g., "migrate a legacy service") and measure how well the current ecosystem supports that purpose.\[1\]
+  * **Perform JTBD & Fit for Purpose (F4P) Interviews:** Use structured F4P surveys and JTBD interviews to systematically capture the specific "jobs" and measure how well the current ecosystem supports that purpose.\[1\]
   * **Gather Artifacts:** Collect scripts, runbooks, and wikis that show how users currently bridge the gaps between different internal products.

 **2\.
 Phase 2: Map & Diagnose**